Bex Fowler: 2014–2020

 Sonia is offered a job in Kettering and Martin and Stacey agree for Bex to live with them.
 Bex is angry and upset with Sonia and refuses to say goodbye, but Tina arranges for them to talk.
 Bex is upset and Shakil comforts her.
 Bex moves in with Martin and Stacey, but struggles to cope with the overcrowding until they move into Sonia's old house.
 When Bex discovers Shakil has bought condoms, she cancels her 16th birthday party to avoid him.
 Stacey advises Bex to tell Shakil how she feels.
 When the pair are alone in Bex's room, she stops him from going further than kissing, so he calls her frigid.
 However, Shakil apologises to Bex and she forgives him.
 Bex finds out from Louise and Shakil that people are talking about her relationship and about her and Shakil not having sex.
 Shakil suggests to Bex they send explicit photos of themselves to each other instead of sex.
 After talking with Louise and Tina, Bex decides to take an explicit photo.
 She tells Louise she has not sent the photo and thinks Shakil is not interested in her when he ignores her.
 Bex confronts Shakil about his ignoring her and Bex admits to Shakil that she did not want to break the law and feared the photos being shared, but apologises for hurting his feelings.
 Bex then tells Shakil she wants to have sex with him and they try to arrange a place and time that they can be alone.
 Bex goes round to Shakil's whilst his mother Carmel Kazemi (Bonnie Langford) and brother Kush are out and they have sex.
 Immediately afterwards, Shakil sees Bex and Louise talking and assumes Bex is telling Louise about it, so he ignores Bex and refuses to tell her if they are still together.
 Bex asks Stacey about sex and explains how Shakil is behaving towards her.
 Bex is upset when Shakil changes his online status to single.
 An upset Bex tells Stacey she has been dumped, who tells Martin and she is left embarrassed when Martin publicly has a go at Shakil.
-Martin's aunt and godmother, Kathy Beale (Gillian Taylforth) tries to justify his actions, but Bex refuses to forgive Martin or Stacey until she watches Shakil kiss Louise as part of the Christmas play.
-Bex shows Louise a prospectus for a college after deciding she needs a fresh start but decides to stay at her school's sixth form to study A-levels.